wireframe-framework/WireframeRendererTwig/README.md

 $wireframe->init([
     'renderer' => ['WireframeRendererTwig', [
         'environment' => [
-            'autoescape' => true, // just an example (this is the default value) ],
+            'autoescape' => 'name', // just an example (this is the default value) ],
         'ext' => 'twig', // file extension ('twig' is the default value) ]],